The 7 design elements and their impact on your client's home

 2. Colors

-• White: clears emotional clutter and silences the inner critic
+White: clears emotional clutter and silence the inner critic.

 3. Textures